auerswal/pubcloud2020/ex2-iac/README.md

 the default values specified in the template are used, Other VPC properties are hard-coded in the template.

+**Update 2020-03-21**: It is not *necessary* to provide a default value for a parameter.
+I just did in order to allow to omit providing parameter values while testing and learning about CloudFormation.

 The template conforms to version *2010-09-09* of template specifications, which is the only valid version at the time of writing.
 While it is not necessary to explicitly specify the template version,